BeChris100/osintgram4j/README.md

 # OSINTgram (OSINT for Instagram)
 Remember on how old our old, beloved Osintgram project by Datalux barely even functions?
 Yeah, ever since the lack of updates and Instagram API changes, the [base repository](https://github.com/Datalux/Osintgram) barely works anymore.
 For that, I decided to rewrite the whole project in my favorite language of all time, Java.

 Note that this is still a work in the progress, as the original code is still being analyzed, so that I can convert them into the functional Java code.
 It is not expected to be fully functional as of now, as I recently started working on Osintgram for Java.

 ---

+## Notice of the Agreements
+If you have noticed the [Agreements file](AGREEMENTS.md) already sitting here, it means that Data Collection will be enforced.
+Keynote here, "will be".
+That means that it is not enforced yet.
+I can speculate that either later this year, or next year, this feature will be enforced.

+Why am I doing this?
+Because I strongly believe that as soon as this project is finished, people will use it for either malicious purposes, such as Information Gathering that might turn into spreading Malware or doing Phishing attacks, or for Spying purposes.
+Let me refrain, I am not responsible for what you do.
+If you are willing to risk yourself for any malicious purposes, and I get contacted about your wrongdoings, you have the high risk of your account being suspended and have the possibility of going to jail.
+Therefore, use this Software with legal mindset.

+---